 Consider Your Product and Your Planet

 – It is essential to think of the practicality of your packaging.
 But don’t forget to consider our planet when choosing your packaging and appraise the many eco-friendly solutions available.
-These can range from juco, & bamboo materials, soya inks and aqueous varnishes.
-Using packaging originating from sustainable resources, favoring recycled and recyclable materials, is not just helping our planet but helping the next generation of who we are custodians.
+These can range from juco, & bamboo materials, to soya inks and aqueous varnishes.
+Using packaging originating from sustainable resources, and favoring recycled and recyclable materials, is not just helping our planet but helping the next generation of who we are custodians.
 Printing a recyclable logo on your packaging also ensures the end user is aware of the best way to dispose of your packaging.

 Consider Your Customer